 If you need any work or upgrades before the installation, you will be advised well in advance.
 Finally, measurements are taken for the solar panels.
 The engineer may take pictures of the property and surrounding area for reference.

-When you install residential solar panels, a lot of paperwork is involved.
+When you move forward with solar panel installation for residential buildings, a lot of paperwork is involved.
 However, this should not put you off.
 Most of this will be done by your installation company and some of it could even result in tax breaks and incentives.

 The first hurdle is the required building permits.
 This depends upon the state you are installing them in.
 Some places require you to have 3ft of space around all solar panels, while others have very few restrictions on how many you can install.